1775 - 1944 From the village smithy to an engineering factory

 KOLBUS focuses intensively on the international packaging sector with smaller exhibitions.
 With application advice and packaging design support, KOLBUS has already arrived as a brand in the packaging market and branded goods.

-After 243 years of history as the world's leading bookbinding machine manufacturer, the company changes its business field with the sale of the perfect binder and booklines division.
+After 243 years of history as the world's leading bookbinding machine manufacturer, the company changes its business field with the sale of the perfect binder and book production line division.
 For book production, KOLBUS will only supply equipment for the production and finishing of book covers.
 The new focus is on special machinery for packaging production and component manufacturing.

-With the acquisition of the British machine manufacturer AutoBox, KOLBUS expands its range of machines for on-demand corrugated box production.
+With the acquisition of the British machine manufacturer AutoBox, KOLBUS expands its machine range for corrugated board folding box production.

-Market launch of the new RD 115S flexo print rotary die-cutting machine with servo drive technology for Europe
+Market launch of the RD 115S flexographic rotary die-cutting machine with servo drive technology and a state-of-the-art machine control system.
+The modular machine can be equipped with up to eight printing units and is designed for high-volume production.